Would you like to make Christmas more magical? Follow these simple tips so that Christmas can once again be the most wonderful time of the year!

 Put out a Santa key.
 Our kids received an old-fashioned looking key as a gift years ago.
 It was a Magic Santa key and its purpose was to unlock the door for Santa when there was no chimney to use.
 One of our traditions became to hang it on the outside of the door every Christmas Eve.
 It kind of broke my heart when they stopped worrying about hanging the key.

 Leave Santa clues.
-There are plenty of tutorials online that will show you how to leave Santa “footprints.”
+There are plenty of tutorials online that will show you how to leave Santa “footprints” or you can buy one here.
 Use your imagination and leave behind things that Santa might carry–a pair of glasses, a naughty/nice list, etc. Or buy one of those really cute kits like the one from Mud Pie.
 It’s all there for you and that means less work!

 Read the Nativity Story and have a Happy Birthday Jesus cake.
 We’ve done this several times in the past–usually on Christmas Eve.
 It is Jesus’ birthday celebration after all!